redgeoff/pouchdb-persist/README.md

 <script src="pouchdb-persist.js"></script>
 ```

-Or install it via bower:
+You can install it via bower:

 ```
 bower install pouchdb-persist